Glazelf/RiseHax/README.md

 ## Credits
 **Contributions:**
-[Red](https://github.com/hp3721): Finding 1 pointer and some coding assistance.
+[Red](https://github.com/hp3721): Helping develop for the initial demo build through finding a coordinate pointer and some coding help.
-[Abyzab](https://github.com/abyzab): Finding more pointers and actually understanding C#.
+[Abyzab](https://github.com/abyzab): Finding monster related demo pointers so that monster HP can be freely edited and having actual C# knowledge.
 **References:**
 [Kurt](https://github.com/kwsch): Creating [SysBot](https://github.com/kwsch/SysBot.NET), on which most of this program's core logic is based or in some cases simply "liberately inspired on".